kazualkazzy/LinkinPark-fan-page/README.md

 maybe carousel for images to have an album not only couple images.
 I managed to make it work on all sizes of devices which I think was a challange for me and user was happy to see all the content on any device it has been tried on.

+This project is created only for educational purpose to show admiration for this band.

 # Credits:

 * <a href="https://htmlcolorcodes.com/color-names/">Colour names and codes</a>